 Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 77.00 \$15,715,569 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, materials, and a vacancy savings factor.
-0.00 \$1,141 All Programs A reduction of \$17,598 is proposed for staff educational training/conferences and associated costs, due in part to current staffing shortages.
-0.00 (\$17,598) IT Project Management The 2024 Proposed Budget includes funding of \$220,000 ITS to for continued staffing support of the Audio Video hybrid meeting environment.
-The funding will support two positions who will provide inperson support for City Council meetings taking place in Council Chambers.
-0.00 \$220,000 Leadership & Management A reduction of \$90,796 is proposed in the Leadership & Management Program for consulting services from a vendor-agnostic information technology research and advisory company.
-0.0 (\$90,796) Network Operations A reduction of \$5,000 is proposed in the Network Operations Program for professional services, for one-time configuration services that are needed for network operations such as routing, switching, and/or other data/voice communication requirements.
-0.0 (\$5,000)

-Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 77.00 \$15,715,569 Network Operations A reduction of \$75,000 is proposed in the Network Operations Program for replacement networking equipment, spares, backup batteries and/or components.
-0.00 (\$75,000) Telecommunications A reduction of \$45,000 is proposed for Data/Email Communication and Voice Services.
+0.00 \$1,141 All Programs Funding is reduced by \$17,598 for staff educational training/conferences and associated costs, due in part to current staffing shortages.
+0.00 (\$17,598) IT Project Management The 2024 Approved Budget includes funding of \$220,000 for continued staffing support of the Audio Video hybrid meeting environment.
+The funding will support two positions who will provide in-person support for City Council meetings taking place in Council Chambers.
+2.00 \$220,000 Leadership & Management Funding is reduced by \$90,796 in the Leadership & Management Program for consulting services from an information technology research and advisory company.
+0.0 (\$90,796) Network Operations Funding is reduced by \$5,000 in the Network Operations Program for professional services, for one-time configuration services that are needed for network operations such as routing, switching, and/or other data/voice communication requirements.
+0.0 (\$5,000) Network Operations Funding is reduced by \$75,000 in the Network Operations Program for replacement networking equipment, spares, backup batteries and/or components.
+0.00 (\$75,000) Telecommunications Funding is reduced by \$45,000 for Data/Email Communication and Voice Services.
 Funding is used to procure hardware and related software licenses throughout the year for city staff.
 ITS procures these services on behalf of the staff.
-0.00 (\$45,000) TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 77.00 \$15,703,316
+0.00 (\$45,000) Market Rate Adjustment The FY 2024 Approved Budget builds upon the FY 2023 enhancements to compensation approved by City Council and includes a 2.0% increase to pay scales for General scale employees, non-collectively bargained Police and Fire employees, and Sheriff's Deputies.
+0.00 \$162,000 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 79.00 \$15,865,316